raman-1964/chat/README.md

-# Getting Started with Create React App
+# Getting Started with My Chat Application

 This frontend was bootstrapped with [vite](https://vitejs.dev/guide/).